duburcqa/jiminy/README.md

 ## Getting started

 Jiminy is compatible with Linux and Windows and supports Python3.6+.
-Jiminy is distributed on PyPi for Python 3.6/3.7/3.8 on Linux and Windows, and can be installed using `pip`:
+Jiminy is distributed on PyPi for Python 3.6/3.7/3.8 on Linux and Windows 10, and can be installed using `pip`:

 ```bash
 python -m pip install jiminy_py